jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         with self.assertRaises(ValueError):
             int('31/12/99 10')

-* I need a solution that can reading the date and time.
+* I need a solution that can read the date and time.
 Writing one myself requires knowing the number of days in months for a specific year.

+    Thirty days has September
+    April, June and November,
+    All the rest have thirty-one,
+    Except February, twenty-eight days clear
+    and twenty-nine in each leap year

-February has 28 days except in leap years when it has 29 days and some months have 30 days while others have 31 days.
-I search the `python online documentation`_ for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_, and select the datetime_ module since it looks like the solution to this problem.
+  I search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_ to see if there is an existing solution, and select the datetime_ module since it looks like the solution to this problem.
 Reading through the available types in the module, I see I can create `datetime.datetime`_ objects which handle date and time

   .. code-block:: python

     class datetime.datetime
       A combination of a date and a time.
         Attributes: year, month, day, hour,
         minute, second, microsecond, and tzinfo.

   I also see `datetime.timedelta`_ objects which are the difference between two `datetime.datetime`_ instances